Testing layouts locally

 CSS stylesheet

-Include the CSS file that your website design provides, or at least the CSS classes used in your layout template.
+Include the CSS file that your website design provides.
+Alternatively, include the CSS classes used in your layout template.

 Specify the stylesheet using the --stylesheet option: